-51.1.
-The appointment of consultants is subject to these CSOs and the Council's Financial Regulations.
+- 51.1.
+The appointment of consultants is subject to these CSOs, unless the appointment is exempt in terms of CSO 14.2 or subject to an exception as per CSO 14.3, and the Council's Financial Regulations.
 Due to their specialist and fixed term nature consultancy appointments are closely scrutinised.
-Therefore, prior to the commencement of a procurement exercise, the Relevant Officer shall obtain specific Committee approval to appoint a consultant unless this applies to construction or engineering projects.
+Therefore, prior to the commencement of a procurement exercise, the Relevant Officer shall obtain specific Committee approval to appoint a consultant unless this applies to construction or engineering projects. - 51.2.

-- 51.2.
 The Committee report which seeks approval for the appointment of a consultant will include: - 51.2.1.
 A summary of the requirements, including the expected benefits and when they are likely to be delivered; - 51.2.2.
 Details of any alternatives to consultancy e.g. in-house expertise; - 51.2.3.
 The estimated start and end date of the proposed Contract; - 51.2.4.
 The maximum estimated value of the Contract over its lifetime. - 51.3.
-The Relevant Officer will ensure that effective contract management arrangements are established to ensure the delivery of cost effective consultancy services which meet the Contract, i.e. the work required is completed on time, within budget and to specification. - 51.4.
+The Relevant Officer will ensure that effective contract management arrangements are established to ensure the delivery of cost effective consultancy services which meet the Contract, i.e. the work required is completed on time, within budget and to specification.

+51.4.
 Where it is appropriate and possible to do so, the Relevant Officer shall procure that ownership of Intellectual Property Rights in reports and other documents generated by consultants shall be assigned to the Council on such terms as the Council may reasonably require.